Washington Chapter Seminars

 Christine A. Coates, M.Ed., J.D., an experienced family law attorney since 1983, now emphasizes alternative dispute resolution in domestic relations and has been a mediator for over 30 years.
 A former president of AFCC, she chaired the Task Force on Parenting Coordination that developed AFCC’s Guidelines for Parenting Coordinators.
 The co-author of two books, Working with High Conflict Families of Divorce (2001) and Learning from Divorce (2003), she is a frequent and popular national trainer and speaker on alternative dispute resolution.
 She has been honored for her advocacy for children, contributions to the legal system and to the field of alternative dispute resolution, including AFCC’s John Van Duzer Distinguished Service Award and its President’s Award, as well as the Association for Conflict Resolution’s John Haynes Distinguished Mediator Award.
 Ms. Coates also serves as adjunct professor at the University of Denver.

-Break Out Afternoon sessions will include speakers
+Break Out Afternoon sessions included speakers

 (Dr. Carl McCurley, left; Paul Battan, J.D., middle; Alyson Jones, M.A., right)

 Also on hand was local attorney Paul Battan, J.D. presenting on the Interface between Family Law and Criminal Law.
 And rounding out the sessions was a panel presentation by Alyson Jones, M.A., et al from Vancouver, BC entitled Moving Families Forward: A Coordinated Re-Unification Response to Parental Alienation, Estrangement, and High Conflict.

 A: Parenting Plans in Practice: Best Available Evidence.